ashu-tosh-kumar/todo_notifier/README.md

   run the code.

 ## Links

 - Find the package on [PyPi](https://pypi.org/project/todonotifier/)
 - Read article on how to setup TODO Notifier on [Medium](https://medium.com/@at-k/streamline-your-todos-with-todo-notifier-for-python-projects-6f95c03a2d34)
 - Documentation on [GitHub Pages](https://ashu-tosh-kumar.github.io/todo_notifier/).

+## Changelog

+Unfortunately, didn't maintain this before `v1.3.1`.

+`1.3.1`

+- Release with all bug fixes.
+Please use minimum of 1.3.1.
+All previous release are yanked on PyPi.

+`1.3.2`

+- Move minimum python version supported from 3.7 to 3.9.
+- Package upgrades.
+- Move build from setup.py to poetry.